cesco345/DrugDesign/drug_design_2/README.md

 10. **Propose Structural Modifications**
     - Based on all analyses, suggest specific structural modifications to improve both potency and drug-likeness of promising compounds.

-By following these next steps, we can further refine our understanding of the BACE1 inhibitors in our dataset and potentially identify novel lead compounds for Alzheimer's disease treatment.
-This comprehensive approach combines computational methods with medicinal chemistry principles to guide the drug discovery process efficiently.